aldebaransearch/udacity_drl/README.md

 **`3`** Download the notebook Navigator.ipynb and the python file util.py.

+### Training
+Simply follow the instructions in the first half of the Navigator.ipynb notebook

 ### Check Solutions
+To assess results from training, follow the instructions in the last half of the Navigator.ipynb notebook.

-If you want to examine solutions, download scores.csv, scores_dd.csv, checkpoint_800.pth and checkpoint_800_dueling_doubleq.pth and use the results part of the Navigator.ipynb notebook.
+If you want to examine precalculated solutions, download scores.csv, scores_dd.csv, checkpoint_800.pth and checkpoint_800_dueling_doubleq.pth and use them instead of your own training results.

+### Important note for Linux users
+Due to what seems to be a bug in the Unity environment running on Linux machines, the notebook kernel has to be restarted between different trainings or different model assessments.